-The State Allocation Board may award preliminary apportionments once all application reviews are completed, up to the available bond authority.
-Applications not initially awarded a preliminary apportionment will remain eligible to receive a preliminary apportionment for up to eight months, in the event that bond authority returns to the California School Finance Authority.
-The remaining unfunded applications will be returned to the applicants.
+Applications not initially awarded a preliminary apportionment will remain eligible to receive a preliminary apportionment for up to eight months, in the event that bond authority returns to the CSFP.
+Any unfunded applications remaining after the eight month period has passed will be returned to the applicants.
 More information on this latest funding round, including a complete list of all eligible applicants and awarded PCSAs, can be found in the board item approved by the SAB.